mentalisttraceur/python-dynamicscope/README.rst

 Caution
 ~~~~~~~

-**Most languages to not have dynamic scope for really good reason.**
+**Most languages do not have dynamic scope for really good reason.**

 In a world where dynamic scope is used, *your local variables are part
 of your observable interface*, and the only thing protecting two